ringmesh/web/docs/try/installation.md

  * ringmesh-convert: load a GeoModel, check its validity and export GeoModel.
  Supported input and output file format are listed [here](/features/file_formats).
  Validity checks performed are explained [here](/features/validity).
- * ringmesh-edit-infos:
+ * ringmesh-edit-infos: Edit information of a GeoModel (such as its name) and save this change in the same file (overwrote) or another one.
- * ringmesh-mesh-quality:
+ * ringmesh-mesh-quality: load a GeoModel and compute its cell quality.
- * ringmesh-repair:
+ Several metrics is available and the results is stored as an Attribute on each cell.
+ Warning: this is only applicable on GeoModel with Regions meshed with tetrahedra.
+ * ringmesh-repair: load a Geomodel and repair some basic issues such as geometrical issues on meshes (duplicated vertices, degenerated mesh elements).
- * ringmesh-rotate: Load and rotate a GeoModel.
+ * ringmesh-rotate: Load and rotate a GeoModel using a reference frame and an angle.
- * ringmesh-stats: Load and print statistics on GeoModel.
+ * ringmesh-stats: Load and print statistics on number of entities, and mesh elements in the GeoModel.
- * ringmesh-surface-convert: Load a set of TSurf (Gocad file format) and output a set on triangulated surfaces into a file format supported by GEOGRAM.
+ * ringmesh-surface-convert: Load a set of TSurfs (Gocad file format) and output a set on triangulated surfaces into a file format supported by GEOGRAM.
- * ringmesh-tetrahedralize: Load a GeoModel boundary representation and fill Region with tetrahedral.
+ * ringmesh-tetrahedralize: Load a boundary representation (B-Rep) and fill its Regions with tetrahedra using TetGen or another mesher.
- * ringmesh-translate: Load and translate a GeoModel.
+ * ringmesh-translate: Load and translate a GeoModel using a 3D vector.

 A description of both functionalities and input parameters is displayed while launching the executable.